gonzalo-villegas-curulla/GNSS_R01/README.md

 * Operation bands and satellites
 * "Booting" time

 At present, it takes some good 5 minutes to stabilise the messages received.
 By trial and error, I have established that the blue LED is blinking when the sensor is receiving signal (ergo, also correctly wired).
+This means that next points of interest to inspect are going to be:
+* Check signal integrity
+* Check received satellite's signal intensity/attenuation